kasey-purvor/CV-Software-Developer/engineering_portfolio.md

 My most recent employement began during the first lockdown as was challenging for a number of reasons.
 As the company was unprepared for home working, I was unable to be trained in the heavily regulated hydraulics.
 Therefore I seeked out problems that were novel to the company, and therefore nobody was better suited than me through experience.
 I am proud hopw I handled this period and thrived performing work that had many new concepts.
 The work I did had very little guidance, and required me to be resilliant, patient, dependable and an strong self starter.
 The following outlines some of the work I did during my time there.

 ### Ballistic Screens
 > During testing of a large hydraulic piston, a fluid carrying component failed.
 The failed component was ejected at speed and punctured the metal ceiling of the workshop.
-As a > result an investigation into the component was launched (<a> banjo-bolt </a>) and the design of adequate safety screens was comissioned.
+As a > result an investigation into the component was launched [see here](#banjo-bolt) and the design of adequate safety screens was comissioned.
 Both were delagated to me.
 >
 > To design adequate safety screens I would to know 2 properties of the projectiles: mass & velocity.
 I began by identifying the largest & longest projectile (as this would be  > the worst case) and based my analysis on this.
 I then studied the ***pressure test safety*** document for a way to model the acceleration (figure 1).
 Along with the eqautions > of motion (figure 2) I came up with a calculation for determining the escape velocity of the component (figure 3) by the large red arrow.
 >